singh-ab/News-Scraper/README.md

 ## Note

+- I've used 'UTC' timezone for the database.
+I recommend using 'UTC' timezone for the database as well or at least ensure there isn't a timezone mismatch between the server and the database.
-The scraper is currently set to scrape the first 10 stories from the Hacker News website.
+- The scraper is currently set to scrape the first 10 stories from the Hacker News website.
 This can be changed by modifying the `storyIds.slice(0, 10)` line in the `server/utils/grabUtil.js` file.

 ## Features